DataVirtuality/dvserver-helm/README.md

 $ helm install vault dvplatform/dvplatform
 ```

 Please see the many options supported in the `values.yaml` file.
-These are also
-fully documented directly on the [DV Platform website](https://docs.datavirtuality.com/v3/?l=en) along with more
-detailed installation instructions.